 How are you living your moments?
 Are you really present in them?
-Or is your mind cluttered by worries, concerns, and lists of things to-do?
-We are imprisoned by our negative feelings and notions about ourselves, others and life.
-On top of that, we’re living the kind of hectic life that robs us from our ability to enjoy our moments.
+Or is your mind cluttered by worries, concerns, and lists of things-to-do?
+We are imprisoned by our negative feelings and notions about ourselves, others, and life.
+On top of that, we’re living the kind of hectic life that robs us of our ability to enjoy our moments.

 Do you feel that that is true for you?

 I, myself, find myself sometimes trapped in the hecticness and stressors of life.
 Over the years, I cultivated a very strong practice of bringing myself back to the present moment as soon as I find myself straying away from it.

 Do you want to liberate yourself from the prison of limiting negativity and hecticness???

 There is a way to do that and it is worth every effort possible.